 CIVL Commission Internationale de Vol Libre, the International Hang Gliding Commission daN decanewton, unit of force.
-1 daN is the force of the Earth's gravity on a mass of approx. 1 kg. ΕN A standard issued by the European Committee for Standardization, the EU standards body
+1 daN is the force of the Earth's gravity on a mass of approx. 1 kg.

 C of A Certificate of Airworthiness

 CP Control Point